 The creation of a single market defined by Article 8a of the Single European Act (1986) as "an area without internal frontiers" did, however, mean that immigration and asylum policy became matters of common concern.
 As nationals of EC member states became able to move freely within the single market then many of the dilemmas of external frontier control shifted to those member states on the edge of the Union.
-The attainment of free movement for people has required "compensating" immigration, asylum and internal security measures; but this requirement does not dictate the institutional form that these measures will take - whether they will be supranational or intergovernmental or whether they are inside the formal Treaty structure or, as was originally the case with the Schengen agreement, outside it.
-Nevertheless, immigration and asylum have become Europeanised, even if by a non-intentional backdoor route.
-Moreover, this development imparts a fluidity to the nascent co-operative structures, which may offer opportunities for entrepreneurial actors interested in opening up new European level opportunities.
-Indeed, the very logic of using cooperative European fora in this way, may also create its own integrative institutionalising dynamic, regardless of the largely national-interest based positions of national politicians and public officials.
+The attainment of free movement for people has required "compensating" immigration, asylum and internal security measures; but this requirement does not dictate the institutional form that these whether they are inside the formal Treaty structure or, as was originally the case with the Schengen agreement, outside it.
+Nevertheless, immigration and asylurg have become Europeanised, even if by a non-intentional torm that these open companies of the supranational form that these open companies of the supranation compani have become Europeanised, even if by a non-intentional backdoor routed Moreover, this development imparts a fluidity to the nascent co-operative structures, which may offer opportunities for entrepreneurial actors interested in opening up new European level opportunities.
+Indeed, the very logic of using cooperative European for in this way, may also create its own integrative institutionalising dynamic, regardless of the largely national-interest base & positions of national politicians and public officials.
 As Koslowski (1998) charts in some detail, cooperation on restrictive policy is still a form of integration: the routinisation and elaboration of cross-national ties between the most nationalist public officials and politicians in the Brussels or Luxembourg context will still lead slowly to actors in the supranational institutions of the Commission, Parliament and Courts being drawn in to these modes of European cooperation.
-Ad hoc routines can thus eventually gain supranational political or legal review.
-Although immigration and asylum policy is not yet institutionalised at the EU level to the extent that free movement is, new informal resources for other actors accrue from this incremental refocusing of activity.
+Ad hoc routines can thus eventually gain supranational political of legal review.
+Although immigration and asylum policy is not institutionalised at the EU level to the extent that free movement is, new informal resources for other actors accrue from this incremental refocusing of activity.
 The emergence of a pro-migrant NGO network in Brussels and Strasbourg are examples of this (Geddes 1998).
 Another is the "wining and dining culture" that has developed at European level for interior ministers from EU member states, which has important socialisation effects (den Boer 1996).

 The establishment of EU immigration and asylum co-operation marks an uneasy transition from state-centred immigration policy where issues were the firm province of the nation state to Europeanised immigration and asylum policy co-operation where states remain the key actors, but where dilemmas of immigration control and immigrant integration have acquired a European resonance.
 The Single European Act, Maastricht Treaty and the Amsterdam Treaty have all contributed to a slow and cautious movement towards incorporation of immigration and asylum within the EU's institutional framework, driven by the core institutional dynamic of preserving and extending free movement for EU citizens.
 That said, immigration and asylum cooperation have not been exclusively a by-product of single market liberalisation.
-Cooperation on aspects of immigration policy also builds upon the antiterrorism/crime co-operation between interior ministries and their officials from the mid-1970s, through the Trevi Group.
+Co-operation on aspects of immigration policy also builds upon the anti-terrorism/crime co-operation between interior ministries and their officials from the mid-1970s, through the Trevi Group.
 Although, single market liberalisation has been the key theme propelling immigration and asylum closer to the web of Europeanised policy interdependencies, patterns of security co-operation in fact have been longer established and framed structures for immigration and asylum co-operation that drew from the model for co-operation established for internal security.